crxtrdude/nikkishore/README.md

 This is laid out in the PK3 manner, see [the article] (http://zdoom.org/wiki/Using_ZIPs_as_WAD_replacement) on ZDoom Wiki for details.

+Recommended editor used is GZDoom Builder.
+There is a GZDoom builder config file included that you can add to the editor and set up.
+See included readme file in 'builder_files' folder for details.

 ## Copyright / Permissions

 Nikki Shore characters and concept are copyright (c) 2013-2015 Clinton Cañalita & Audryk Vasquez, All rights reserved.